apiato/apiato/docs/_docs/features/payments.md

 order: 24
 ---

-Currently the payment Supports `Stripe` only.
+Currently, only `Stripe` payments are supported.

 ## Charge users directly